 Skip to main content

-Freelancer vs Business Owner: An In-Depth 11-Point Comparison
+Freelancer vs. Business Owner: An In-Depth 11-Point Comparison

 After we compared the difference between freelancing and an office job, it is time to jump in and make a similar comparison with having your own business.

-Let's explore Freelancing vs. Owning a Business.
+Let's explore Freelancing vs Owning a Business.

 Comparison No. 1

-Level of Independence
+Level of Independency

 You are fully independent about your salary as it will be paid based on your growth as a company.
 You will stick to the routines you set for your business, and clients can help you improve your methods by providing their feedback.